gokselsarikaya/iot-data-collector/README.md

-# 📡 IoT Data Collector
+# 📡 IoT Data Collector – Local & Cloud-Ready Data Ingestion Pipeline

-An end-to-end, containerized IoT data ingestion and monitoring pipeline.
-It receives MQTT messages, stores them in MongoDB, and provides real-time observability via Prometheus and Grafana — all built using Infrastructure as Code (IaC) principles.
+A containerized IoT data ingestion pipeline built with a local-first approach using MQTT, MongoDB, Prometheus, and Grafana — then extended to AWS with IoT Core, SQS, DynamoDB, EKS, and VPC components using Infrastructure as Code (IaC) best practices.

 ---